 "Your mother and I knew we were going to have a hatchling."

 A herd leader that partakes in the Great Longneck migration.
 He's Littlefoot's long lost father, and the adopted father of Shorty.
-Due to the responsibilities of being a herd leader, he does not live in the Great Valley with his biological son, but now visits the valley very frequently.Appears in film ten and one episode of the TV series.
+Due to the responsibilities of being a herd leader, he does not live in the Great Valley with his biological son, but now visits the valley very frequently.

-Disappeared Dad: He left to find a suitable place to live before Littlefoot's birth and by the time he returned, the Great Earthshake had occurred.
+- Disappeared Dad: He left to find a suitable place to live before Littlefoot's birth and by the time he returned, the Great Earthshake had occurred.

-Genre Savvy: Bron is, to date, the only adult in the film series that told Littlefoot to go help fight a Sharptooth, instead of to run away.
+- Genre Savvy: Bron is, to date, the only adult in the film series that told Littlefoot to go help fight a Sharptooth, instead of to run away.
 Apparently, when Littlefoot described his childhood of beating every Sharptooth he encountered, Bron was actually listening.

-Like Father, Like Son: Looks remarkably like his son, such as having the same coloration.
+- Like Father, Like Son: Looks remarkably like his son, such as having the same coloration.
 He's also a herd leader, much like Littlefoot who often acts like a herd leader to his friends during adventures.

-What the Hell, Dad?: Doesn't show up until the tenth movie.
+- What the Hell, Dad?: Doesn't show up until the tenth movie.
 Littlefoot is understandably upset that he's been a no-show for almost NINE SEQUELS.

 Shorty - Brachiosaurus

 An orphaned, troubled young Brachiosaurus who travels with Bron's herd.
 Bron later officially adopts him, making him Littlefoot's adopted brother.
-He lives a nomadic life with his adopted father.Appears in film ten and one episode of the TV series.
+He lives a nomadic life with his adopted father.

-Big Brother Bully: When he first meets Littlefoot, his future step-brother, he picks on him.
+- Big Brother Bully: When he first meets Littlefoot, his future step-brother, he picks on him.
 This tendency abates once Bron agrees to adopt Shorty.

-Leader Wannabe: While Littlefoot is off taking the big longneck test, Shorty takes his friends on an adventure in his stead.
+- Leader Wannabe: While Littlefoot is off taking the big longneck test, Shorty takes his friends on an adventure in his stead.
 It quickly becomes apparent that he has none of his step-brother's leadership talents.

 Tria - Triceratops

 A pink triceratops who had courted Cera's father when they were young.
-She marries Topsy, becoming Cera's stepmother, and later gives birth to Patricia.
-She lives in the Great Valley with her husband, daughter, and stepdaughter.Appears in films eleven, twelve, and thirteen, as well as multiple TV episodes.
+She marries Topsy, becoming Cera's stepmother, and later gives birth to Cera's half-sister, Tricia.
+She lives in the Great Valley with her husband, daughter and stepdaughter.

-Beast and Beauty: She seems to be the only adult in the series capable of soothing Cera's hot-headed father.
+- Beast and Beauty: She seems to be the only adult in the series capable of soothing Cera's hot-headed father.

-Escort Mission: They seem so naive, incompetent, and clumsy that Littlefoot actually feared for their safety when they mention they're traveling alone, to the point of having nightmares about them meeting some horrible fate.
+- Escort Mission: They seem so naive, incompetent, and clumsy that Littlefoot actually feared for their safety when they mention they're traveling alone, to the point of having nightmares about them meeting some horrible fate.
 He decides it would be best if he and his friends tag along to keep an eye on them.